Your guide to a more innovative company

-The Innotrep web environment is a cooperation ecosystem for increasing the innovative capacity of Estonian companies and developing a common culture of innovation.
+Innosteps is a tool for increasing the innovation capacity of Estonian companies and developing a common culture of innovation.

 Three steps to an innovative company